 Charles Ernest de Belle

-Painter, draughtsman, illustrator, Charles de Belle was born in Budapest in 1873.
-As a boy he drew and painted with the encouragement of his uncle.
-On his 16th birthday he went to Paris where he studied with Mihàly Munkàcsy in Paris from 1889 to 1892.
-He won several scholarships and later, an annual grant from the Royal Academy in London, which enabled him to travel and study in Europe at Antwerp from 1885 onwards; Paris from 1889 onwards and in London, England in 1883.
-In Ireland he was an illustrator for the Dublin Times.
-It was also in Ireland where he met and married his wife.
-They later returned to England.
-De Belle lived in London from 1893 to 1912, where he contributed illustrations to the Illustrated London News, the Lady’s Pictorial and for Blackie & Son and William Collins Sons & Co.
+Born in Budapest, Hungary, as a boy he drew and painted with the encouragement of his uncle.
+On his 16th birthday he went to Paris where he studied for four years.
+He won several scholarships and later, an annual grant from the Royal Academy, London, which enabled him to travel and study in Europe at Antwerp (1885 onwards); Paris (1889 onwards); London, England (1883).
+In Ireland he was an illustrator for the Dublin Times and he also married an Irish girl.
+He later returned to England.